eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 ## Key Rotation and Revocation

-[=Issuer Service=] implementations SHOULD support rotation and revocation of keys used to create [=Verifiable Credential] proofs.
+[=Issuer Service=] implementations SHOULD support rotation and revocation of keys used to create [=Verifiable Credential=] proofs.
 Key rotation and revocation may be supported in the following way:

 1. After a defined `cryptoperiod`, a rotation is initiated, a new key pair is generated and the public key is added to a `verificationMethod` in the [=Credential Issuer=] DID document.
 The new private key is used to sign newly